Ansible

 6337313962336661643238363535633263333364326136343365

-In the previous section, we explained the process and went over several options for encrypting different content with Ansible Vault.
+In the previous section, we explained the process and reviewed several options for encrypting different content with Ansible Vault.
 Now, let’s look at how we can utilize and work with encrypted content.

-One of the most common operations for a user is to be able to view the encrypted content if necessary.
+One of the most common user operations is to view the encrypted content if necessary.
 You can leverage the debug module to view the plaintext value of encrypted content.

 Let’s create a simple encrypted variable and pass the password via the prompt: